Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "Uh huh!"
 She gasped of fear.

-Taion try to take over, seeing that she lost to her emotions, "Let me lead!
+Taion had had enough, seeing that she can't control her emotions.
+"Let me lead!
 I'll handle this!
 Go!
 Mondo!"
+A few groups of Mondo approached from several directions.

 "You're not hittin' me!"
-He dodged the flying cards with ease.
+He dodged the flying cards with agile.

 "Hah!
 Sure about that?"

 "What?"

 "Bind!"
 It created a ring around D and J. "Scatter!"
-They joined and exploded.
+They Mondo concentrated on the moebius and exploded.

 Sena: "We won?"

 Noah peered closely, "No..."

-With a green hue, the Moebius dashed from behind the enshrouding smoke and caught hold of Taion's Ouroboros's neck, himself can't believe it, "What?!"
-He then threw him to a wall.
-"Gaaaaaaa!!!"
+The Moebius appeared with a green hue on its body surface, jumped on Taion's Ouroboros before he could make it out, and grabbed him by his neck, "What?!"
+Slamming him on the wall, "Gaaaaaaa!!!"

 Lanz: "Joran..."

 Joran: "Sorry, I don't think so.
 You'll have to do something about me first.
 You'll never win this otherwise.
 Heh heh heh!"
-D and J landed in front of the fallen-to-the-floor Taion's Ouroboros.
+Taion's Ouroboros fell on the floor as the Moebius landed in front of him.

 Lanz: "Urg...
 Well then...
 We'll just have to take out **this**!"
 Sena took over and landing a hammer towards the auto balancer.

 Sena: "Mimi!
 You gotta keep them busy!"

 "I'll do that!"
-She launched herself towards D and J. Yet, D and J easily blocked their path with his beams firing at a forward angle.
-Sena's Ouroboros had been sliced to pieces, its limbs all detached from the torso.
-Smoke rose from where the limb detached.
+She launched herself to the Moebius simultaneously.

+Beams shot from below the refrigeration unit in a forward conical shape randomly manage to slice Sena's Ouroboros into 5 different parts, all her limbs separated from her torso{{footnote: Or 6 parts, if you count the hammer as another, detached from her limbs.}}.
+"Ahhhhh!"
+Both of them crashed on the ground, smoke rose from their broken limbs.

 D: "What, you thought this was just a fashion choice?"
-He was pointing to the crystal 牛角 on his head, "These can sense the slightest shifts in the air.
+He was pointing to the crystal horn on his head, "These can sense the slightest shifts in the air.
 Kind of a sensor, really.
 Even without looking at you, I can tell exactly what you're doing, so you brats better learn fast!"
-He picked up Taion's Ouroboros from the ground by his neck, the latter drooped, still haven't recovered from the last smash.
-He threw him towards where the other two Ouroboros were.
+He picked up Taion's Ouroboros by his neck, whom still haven't recovered from the last smash, then threw him to join the other two.
+On the first contact with ground, Eunie took back control.

-Meanwhile, the energy ball on the Annihilator started gathering power.
-His index finger signaling them to 'come, come!', Eunie switched back to her Ouroboros, was still scared looking at him, trembling as she slowly stood up.
-Noah and Lanz took control, launching themselves at him, no time to waste.

-Taion: "**The Annihilator!!!**" Eunie still haven't got up on her feet yet, panting out of fear as she watched the other two fought D and J, only to get their limbs cut off.
+The Annihilator continued growing the ball of energy at its tip.
+The Moebius signaled with his index finger, as if saying, 'come, come!'
+Eunie was trembling as she tried to stand up; Noah and Lanz took control in the meantime, dashing towards the Moebius.
+They were out of time.
+The Annihilator was about to fire.

+Taion saw the dire situation, shouted, "**The Annihilator!!!**"

+"Urghuh..."
+Doing 'pushups', she still couldn't get up. her limbs effete, panting of fear.

+Watching the battle, the Moebius sliced off Noah's Ouroboros arm with his fingernail, and threw them in opposite direction before turning to Lanz.
 Taion desperately called out, "Eunie, what are you-?!
 Move!
 If you won't move, let me-"

-Effetely, "Taion..."
+"Taion..."
+She called out effetely, stop him from continued speaking.
+She had to get over this herself; or she will live in fear for the rest of her life.
+She must!

 "Huh!"
-He may have understood her.

-"**Urgaaaaaaaaaaa**!!!!"
-She screamed out loud, trying to get over her fear, then launched herself at him, crazily using her rifle as a melee weapon, which the moebius dodged with agility.
+His eyes widened as he attended to her.

+"Yaaaaaaa!!!!"
+Lanz was beaten back, rolled along the bridge before landing somewhere in front of Riku and Manana; the two quickly dodged back to avoid being hit.

+Eunie was still panting furiously, turning to the Moebius, whom was smiling at her. "**Urgaaaaaaaaaaa**!!!!"
+Screaming out loud, she mustered enough energy to stand on her feet, launched herself at him, and waved her rifle as if it was a melee weapon; the moves so random and slow{{footnote: Like you swing a stick, if you swing it too hard, it'll 'smash', but you had a hard time changing direction.}} that the moebius had no trouble dodging it.

-Grabbing her rifle under his armpit while she tried to pull it out, "Getting desperate?"
+He found a chance to grab her rifle and tucked it under his armpit; which she tried hard to pull it out to no avail.
+He had time to tease her, "Getting desperate?"

 Noah: "Eunie!"

 "Heheheheh..."
-He pointed her fingernails at her eyes, slowly bringing it to her, just like the end of her past life's memories, continued, "Or maybe you've realized that the end is nigh."
+He slowly pushed her fingernails closer and closer to her eyes, like how he did in her past memories, which she slowly backed away from, as he continued, "Or maybe you've realized that the end is nigh."

-"**Urgaaaaaaaaaaaaa!!!**" She wouldn't give up, blasted her rifle from between his armpits, hitting the auto balancer.
+Just before it touched her head, she screamed once more, "**Urgaaaaaaaaaaaaa!!!**" And blasted the rifle, tilted it to aim at the auto balancer, and burst it into flames.
+Turning the rifle's angle with the moebius's armpit as a pivot isn't as difficult as it seems.

 "Urg..."
-He just realized, turning back and saw it on fire.
-She recalled her rifle and blasted some random shots at him, before sending more rifle blast.
-It seemed like one hit managed to slice his core.
+Now that he realized, it was a bit too late.
+Even though he raised the rifle so it pointed downwards, raising Eunie's Ouroboros with it, the damage was done.
+She sheated her rifle before blasting some random shots at him, to which he dodged.
+Another rifle beam blasted his way, and he still dodged, perhaps aware that it does sliced some of the walls below the auto balancer.
+Flying towards him, she shots many card-like bullets at him, one of it pierced into his moebius core.
+He swiftly dodged it, yet the cards stuck to the bottom of the auto balancer.
+Not yet done.
+The Annihilator was still holding.

-"I thought I told you, I can read your every movement in the air!"
-He got hold of her neck.
+Catching her by her neck, he reminded, "I thought I told you, I can read your every movement in the air!"

 She gritted her teeth, "Hah!"

 "Huh?"

-Now calmed down, "All you're sensing... is the area around you."
+She had calmed down, "All you're sensing... is the area around you."

 "What's your point?"

 "Well, if I make some distance, looks like you can sense... spark all!"
-She disappeared from his grip, Taion took over and teleported behind him.
+She disappeared from his grip, and Taion took over and teleported behind him.

 "An illusion?"
+Mondo cards slowly rose from around them, as Taion didn't forget to 'push up his glasses' even in his Ouroboros's form, and without a glasses to push.

 "Just so!"
-Many of the Mondos had already stuck under the auto balancer, had been imitating as a bullet, now turning back into Mondo with the flick of a finger, "**SCATTER!!!**" That destroyed the auto balancer with the burst of a flame.
+Snapping his fingers, the paper card previously shot as bullets turned into Mondos.
+Before the moebius could react, "**SCATTER!!!**" A bright explosion tipped the Annihilator's balance off the ring.

 "Son of a-...
 You did that at the start?!"
-Losing the auto balancer, the Annihilator was slowly detaching from the ring, preparing to crash below it.
-He tried to grab him, Eunie dodged it, and he seemed to be chained to the ground,
+He knew he couldn't stop the damage; he tried to grab Taion's Ouroboros by his neck, but Eunie took control and somehow manage to pin him down on the floor by his limbs; he couldn't get out of her lock, as she commented,

 "Heh...
 Thought you had my number?
 You were so into my fear that you didn't notice what changed!
 And sure, I was scared.
 But even then...
 You'll find I'm no quitter!"

 As the explosion continued, "Aaaaaaaaaa!!!"
-He tried to apply force to release himself from the chain, to no avail.
-The two 'flaps' floating behind Eunie's Ouroboros had been piercing his limbs at its joints to the ground, 'lives' being released from the wounds.
-But he could escape: he detached his limbs like a lizard detaching its tails, and quickly wriggle backwards.
+He tried harder and harder, to no avail he could raised his limbs from the piercing pins.
+That wasn't the end; like a lizard willingly detaching its tails, he detached both his limbs and crawled backwards, 'lives' escaping from the wounds.

 "You ain't escapin'!"
-Eunie's Ouroboros pulled the two 'flaps' and redirected it to his torso, pinning down at its shoulders before landing a leg on his face.{{footnote: How come suddenly so weak?}}
+The 'pins' were the 'flaps' that floated behind Eunie's Ouroboros.
+She redirected the pins and pinned him down again on his shoulder, before landing a leg on his face.{{footnote: How come suddenly so weak?}} He looked at him side-faced.

-Taion: "**Eunie**!"
+Taion counted the time while she vent, called out when the situation became dire, "**Eunie**!"

-She gritted her teeth for a moment before jumping backwards.
-The Annihilator had been tilting downwards, the energy ball dissipating smaller and smaller, until its weight can no longer hold and break the ring.
-Eunie escaped from being dropped down below.
+She gritted her teeth for a moment, before pulling out her 'flaps' and jumping backwards.
+Just then, the Annihilator, tilting downwards with the huge ball of energy; the ball dissipated, the ring bent downwards.
+We could see Eunie jumping away before the ring started breaking.

-D: "**J!
-Split up now!**" Their situation was dire.
+D shouted, "**J!
+Split up now!**"

-"Got it."
-The Annihilator exploded, forming a fireball, and the 3 Ouroboros raised shields at a distance{{footnote: All 3 shields are the ones we see from Lanz's Ouroboros, unsure how.}}.
-The fireball slowly grows and engulfed a portion of the castle.
+He nodded, noting their dire situation, "Mmm.
+Got it."
+The black fog became unstable inside the annihilator; it did not create an annihilation, but a bright ball of flames engulfed the surrounding area, including part of the ring and a portion of the castle, dealing damage not much weaker from a real annihilation event.
+The group raised shields{{footnote: All 3 shields are the ones we see from Lanz's Ouroboros, unsure how.}} against such searing flames.

-As the blinding light dimmed, Lanz and Sena peered down from over the edge, Lanz asking, "Are they dead?"
+As the blinding light dimmed, Lanz and Sena, now cancelled their Interlink, peered down from over the edge, Lanz asking, "Are they dead?"

 The others took step behind them, and Taion had an answer, "No...
 I shot one of my Mondo into their body.
 I sense it's still there."
-It was the one that hid itself at its core just now.
+It was the one that sliced itself at the moebius core just now.
 "I'd say it's likely they got away."

 "That right...?"

+Eunie was looking down with muddied feelings.
 Taion now had time to turn to her, "Eunie...
 Have you ever met him before?
 As in before we became Ouroboros, I mean."

 "No idea...
 But I think that... something inside me remembers."
-Her hand trembling as she clenched it in front of her chest, "That guy... and his claws{{footnote: This, is what Translator meant by 'fingernails'.}}..."
+Her hand trembled as she clenched it in front of her chest, "That guy... and his claws{{footnote: What she called 'claws' is what Translator meant by 'fingernails'.}}..."

 Noah: "Maybe that has to do with Moebius too.
 Why they exist here in our world."